storesafe/cordova-sqlcipher-adapter/README.md

 ## Highlights

-- This _plugin_ version _is built with [SQLCipher](https://www.zetetic.net/sqlcipher/) included_.
+- This plugin version is built with [SQLCipher](https://www.zetetic.net/sqlcipher/) included.
 - Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/): the only change should be to replace the static `window.openDatabase()` factory call with `window.sqlitePlugin.openDatabase()`, with parameters as documented below.
 Known deviations are documented in the [deviations section](#deviations) below.
 - Failure-safe nested transactions with batch processing optimizations (according to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/))
 - Transaction API (based on HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/)) is designed for maximum flexiblibility, does not allow any transactions to be left hanging open.
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):
-  - Keeps sqlite database in known, platform specific user data location on all platforms (Android/iOS/macOS/Windows), which can be reconfigured on iOS/macOS.
+  - Keeps sqlite database in known, platform specific user data location on all supported platforms (Android/iOS/macOS/Windows), which can be reconfigured on iOS/macOS.
 Whether or not the database on the iOS platform is synchronized to iCloud depends on the selected database location.
   - No arbitrary size limit.
 SQLite limits described at: <http://www.sqlite.org/limits.html>
 - Also tested for multi-page applications with window location changes
-- This project is self-contained: no dependencies on other plugins such as cordova-plugin-file
+- This project is self-contained.
+There are no dependencies on other plugins such as cordova-plugin-file.
 - Windows platform version uses a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component.
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/macOS/Windows is available in: [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)
 - Intellectual property: